 Optional extra session(s) using GCSE and IGCSE Animal Farm examination tasks.

-For more information, or to ask about our Animal Farm support, complete the Contact form on the right, or click here if on a mobile device.
+For more information, or to ask about our Animal Farm support for students reading the text in a school programme, complete the Contact form on the right, or click here if on a mobile device.

 Ask us about our other programmes for Middle School and above English Language, Literature and Lang&Lit students.